 In acceptance commitment therapy, whether a thought is true or not is not that important.
 It’s far more important if that thought is helpful or not.

 Thoughts are also stories we tell ourselves.
 The mind never stops telling stories, not even when you’re asleep.
-It is constantly comparing, judying, evaluating, critizing, planning, pontificating and fantasizing.
+It is constantly comparing, judging, evaluating, criticizing, planning, pontificating and fantasising.

 We all have beliefs, the more we tightly hold on to them, the more inflexible we come in our attitudes and behaviours.